barebox/barebox/Documentation/user/booting-linux.rst

         options:    console=ttymxc0,115200 root=PARTUUID=0007CB20-01
         linux:      11ab7c89d02c4f66a4e2474ea25b2b84.15/linux

-When on barebox the SD card shows up as ``mmc`` then this entry can be booted with ``boot mmc1`` or with setting ``global.boot.default`` to ``mmc1``.
+When on barebox the SD card shows up as ``mmc1`` then this entry can be booted with ``boot mmc1`` or with setting ``global.boot.default`` to ``mmc1``.

 Network boot